-Class Attendance & Course Coverage:
+Class Attendance & Course Coverage

 You will have the chance to introduce yourself to multiple classmates early in the course.
-Our actual pace may vary from the tentative schedule: if you miss a class for any reason, it is your responsibility to work through the content, and I also suggest you contact a classmate for further discussion of the topics as you are still responsible for all material covered and assigned.
-I do have published lecture notes.
-Slides/handouts/links/animations and other additional resources will also be shared on Sakai.
+Our actual pace may vary from the tentative schedule: if you miss a class for any reason, it is your responsibility to work through the content, and I also suggest you contact a classmate for further discussion of the topics as you are still responsible for all material covered and assigned: I do not have published lecture notes.
+Slides/handouts/links/animations and other additional resources will be shared on Sakai.
 We are covering the course topics in a more traditional (structure-first) order compared to how topics are listed in your textbook.
+To help you stay on track, required pre-lecture homework is assigned and continually updated in WileyPlus.
+Post-lecture Highly Recommended problems for additional daily practice will be continually updated online.
+We will not cover every topic in every chapter of the textbook this semester.
 Focus first on the material that is directly covered in lecture and assigned or recommended.
 Explore the additional material in the textbook for your own interest and enrichment.

 We have a Universal Absence Accommodation Policy.
 Please refer to this with the Grading System.

-Classroom & Group Work Guidelines:
+Classroom & Group Work Guidelines